clo4/ghostty-hm-module/README.md

 # Ghostty Home Manager module

+> [!IMPORTANT]
+> There is now a Home Manager module upstream.
+This repository will not be maintained. \
+> If you are currently using this in your configuration, you can remove it.

+---

+**Original description below**

 Until Ghostty is open source, the module can't be upstreamed to nix-community/home-manager, and can't be in a private repository, so it's going to live here until I can move it elsewhere.